ryanmitchener/web-build/README.md

 ## Updates
+### 1.3.1
+- File permissions are now copied from their source permissions in the collate action

 ### 1.3.0
 - Added optional "targets" parameter to actions and tasks to allow specification of targets that actions and/or tasks should run on